chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 For users that manage their Chef Infra installation using the ``chef-client`` cookbook, we added a new attribute that can be specified.
 Specify the node attribute ``node['chef_client']['chef_license'] = 'accept'`` when running the cookbook to apply the license acceptance in a backwards-compatible way.

-This allows users to set that attribute for a Chef Infra 14 install, upgrade to Chef 15, and have the product continue to work correctly.
+This functionality allows users to set that attribute for a Chef Infra 14 install, upgrade to Chef 15, and have the product continue to work correctly.